Written CairoVolt Warranty Delivery Within Egypt

 FacebookX

-A question we see daily in our inbox: "Two friends — one has Samsung Galaxy S26 Ultra and the other iPhone 17 Pro Max — decided to share a single power bank to save money.
+A question that comes up all the time among users in Egypt: "Two friends — one has Samsung Galaxy S26 Ultra and the other iPhone 17 Pro Max — decided to share a single power bank to save money.
 Does that work?"
 The direct answer: theoretically yes, but practically the right power bank for each is radically different.
 The secret lies in 3 technical differences between the two phones — and the most important is not battery size, it is charging speed.
-Let's break down with numbers and field testing why S26 Ultra needs 45W PD while iPhone 17 Pro Max settles for 30W, and how this completely changes the power bank choice.
+Let's break down with numbers and calculations why S26 Ultra needs 60W PD while iPhone 17 Pro Max settles for 40W, and how this completely changes the power bank choice.

-We tested 4 real-world scenarios in May 2026: regular daily use, 12-hour business trip, content creation day, and extended power outage.
-Result: S26 Ultra consumed on average 22% more than iPhone 17 Pro Max in the same scenario (higher 5G consumption + 120Hz LTPO display differs in control).
-But the real difference is not in consumption — it is in recovery speed: S26 Ultra goes from 0 to 50% in 18 minutes at 45W, iPhone 17 Pro Max in 20 minutes at 30W.
+Consider 4 common real-world scenarios: regular daily use, 12-hour business trip, content creation day, and extended power outage.
+Takeaway from published battery tests in independent reviews: S26 Ultra consumes on average around 22% more than iPhone 17 Pro Max in the same scenario (higher 5G consumption + 120Hz LTPO display differs in control).
+But the real difference is not in consumption — it is in recovery speed: per the announced figures, S26 Ultra goes from 0 to 50% in 18 minutes at 60W, iPhone 17 Pro Max in 20 minutes at 40W.

 Difference #1: Battery Size — Smaller Than People Think

 What deceives people: Apple announces battery capacity in Wh (watt-hours) instead of mAh.
-For example, iPhone 17 Pro Max battery = 17.46Wh.
+For example, iPhone 17 Pro Max battery = 18.7Wh.
 While Samsung announces mAh directly.
 When comparing the same unit:

 Specification iPhone 17 Pro Max Galaxy S26 Ultra